Best UK Universities for Business Management

 Which is the best university for business management in the UK?

-Oxford, Cambridge, London Business School, LSE, Imperial and Warwick are among the strongest names.
+Oxford, Cambridge, LSE, London Business School, Imperial and Warwick are among the strongest names.
 The best choice depends on your goal.
-Choose LBS or LSE for finance and business prestige, Cambridge for entrepreneurship, Oxford for global academic reputation, Imperial for analytics and Warwick or Bath for employability.
+LBS and LSE are strong for finance and business prestige, Cambridge is strong for entrepreneurship, Imperial is strong for analytics, while Warwick and Bath are excellent for employability.

-What are the entry requirements for a business management degree in the UK?
+What are the entry requirements for business management in the UK?

-For undergraduate study, top universities often ask for AAB to A*AA or IB scores around 36 to 38.
-For postgraduate study, most strong universities ask for a UK 2:1 or international equivalent.
-IELTS usually ranges from 6.5 to 7.0.
+Top universities may ask for AAB to A*AA at A-level or around 36 to 38 IB points for undergraduate entry.
+Postgraduate courses often ask for a UK 2:1 degree or international equivalent.
+IELTS requirements often sit around 6.5 to 7.0 overall.

 Is London Business School the best in the UK?

-For MBA and postgraduate business education, London Business School is one of the strongest UK choices.
-For undergraduate prestige, Oxford, Cambridge and LSE may be more relevant because LBS focuses mainly on postgraduate business study.
+London Business School is one of the strongest UK choices for MBA, finance, leadership and postgraduate management education.
+For undergraduate study, Oxford, Cambridge, LSE, UCL, Warwick and Bath may be more relevant because LBS mainly focuses on postgraduate business education.

-Can I stay and work in the UK after my business management degree?
+Can I stay in the UK after a business management degree?

 The best UK universities for business management are not identical.
 Oxford, Cambridge, LSE and London Business School offer elite recognition.
-Imperial and UCL suit students who want innovation and analytics.
-Warwick, Bath and Manchester are excellent for employability and business school depth.
+Imperial and UCL suit students who want business with analytics and innovation.
+Warwick, Bath and Manchester are strong for employability and business school depth.
 Lancaster, Nottingham, Durham, Bristol, Edinburgh and Bayes offer strong alternatives with different strengths.

 We're here